 If your child is genuinely sick and potentially infectious, by all means keep them home for the day and let them rest.
-If there are social-emotional concerns for a student, those are important to address too.
+If there are social-emotional concerns for a student, those are important to address too, but allow us to be a partner and assist with that as well.
 We have many tools at our disposal here at school to help address those.
 If a student is struggling with something, bring them to the campus to discuss those things with us, don't just stay home.
 We will come up with supports and solutions to address those concerns.
 Bring them straight to the office at the start of the day, and we will work with the student, the parent and any other people that may factor into the concern.
 We will not force them back into class, until we have a plan and they are comfortable.
-Please see the board policies and administrative regulations of the Cinnabar School District below.

 Please remember, we are all looking for the same thing; your child's success.
 When we reach out and ask to meet about attendance, it is not an attempt to judge you or ridicule you, it is an attempt for us to be brought into the mix to help make sure your student is at school, feeling safe and feeling prepared and supported every single day.
-I genuinely love all of my students.
-Obviously a family member's love can never be topped, but when your child gets hurt, I hurt.
-When your child struggles, I look for how I can help, and when your child succeeds, I celebrate with you and them.